 N inner backticks” or “indent properly to indicate child elements.”

 We do not intend to provide a full technical reference for R Markdown in this cookbook.
-This cookbook aims to supplement, instead of replacing, the existing literature.
-Therefore readers may explore the following books if they want to seek further information:
+This cookbook aims to supplement, instead of replace, the existing literature.
+Therefore, readers may explore the following books if they want to seek further information:

 R Markdown: The Definitive Guide (Xie, Allaire, and Grolemund 2018), the technical reference for all R Markdown output formats in the rmarkdown package and several other extension packages.

-bookdown: Authoring Books and Technical Documents with R Markdown (Xie 2016): a short book as the official documentation of the bookdown package (Xie 2020c), which is designed to simplify the creation of long-format documents in R Markdown.
+bookdown: Authoring Books and Technical Documents with R Markdown (Xie 2016) is a short book as the official documentation of the bookdown package (Xie 2023a), which is designed to simplify the creation of long-format documents in R Markdown.

 Where relevant, this book provides references to these existing resources.
 By the way, the official R Markdown website also contains a lot of resources that you may find helpful: https://rmarkdown.rstudio.com.